SkankinGarbage/mgne/saga/readme.txt

 REPORTING PROBLEMS:
-If the game crashes or you encounter a problem, the game will attempt to send a bug report automatically, but you can help us out by sending the error.log to aking (psy_wombats@wombatrpgs.net).
-If you have any other comments or suggestions, the game has a homepage:
+If the game crashes or you encounter a problem, the game will attempt to send a bug report automatically.
+It would also be super if you send along error.log to me at psy_wombats@wombatrpgs.net or PM/FB/Skype/IRC/whatever.

+If you notice any balance issues, noncrashing bugs, graphical glitches, or have some other suggestion, that's welcome too!
+Send someone on the dev team your feedback and we'll turn it into an issue on the issue tracker.

 OPTIONAL MANUAL: